 WNMF Composers Institute

-The Winnipeg Symphony Orchestra’s fifth annual WNMF Composers Institute will be held at the Manitoba Centennial Concert Hall during the Winnipeg New Music Festival, January 26 – February 3, 2023.
-The Composers Institute is an intense and prestigious experience for six Canadian emerging composers including:
+The Winnipeg Symphony Orchestra’s sixth annual WNMF Composers Institute will be held at the Manitoba Centennial Concert Hall during the Winnipeg New Music Festival.
+The Composers Institute is an intense and prestigious experience for five Canadian emerging composers including:

 - World premiere of their orchestral composition performed by the Winnipeg Symphony Orchestra at WNMF Showcase – Launchpad